 When to take a bath at a Ryokan

-The bathing area is usually not available all day or night, the Ryokan staff will inform you when the bathing room is available.
-You can also ask at the front desk.
+The bathing area is usually not available all day or night.
+The Ryokan staff will inform you when the bathing room is available, or you can ask at the front desk.

-The bathing rooms are not unisex they are separated into male and female sections.
+The bathing rooms are not unisex; they are separated into male and female sections.
 The following symbols show the bath for women and for men.
-Japanese people are very modest and will be offended if you enter the wrong area, so to avoid embarrassment, make sure before go inside of the bathing area or just ask your Ryokan staff to show you the right entrance.
+Japanese people are very modest and will be offended if you enter the wrong area.
+To avoid embarrassment, make sure before going inside of the bathing area or just ask your Ryokan staff to show you the right entrance.

-n the bathing area, there is a section (a room) called Datsuijo (Dressing room) where you are to take off your clothes and leave them.
+In the bathing area, there is a section (a room) called Datsuijo (Dressing room) where you are to take off your clothes and leave them.
 Put your clothes in a certain place and leave them there.
-Do not worry about them going to missing Ryokan staff are there.
+Do not worry about them going to missing as Ryokan staff will be there.
 You are only to take a hand towel to the bathing room.

-The Japanese style bath room is composed of two sections; the actual bathing area and a section to wash your body.
-Please cleanse and wash your body before you go the bathing area.
+The Japanese style bathroom is composed of two sections; the actual bathing area, and a section to wash your body.
+Please cleanse and wash your body before you go to the bathing area.
 The Japanese bath is really for relaxation and to partake in the symbolic act of cleansing, more so than practical concerns of washing.

 The Ritual of the Japanese Bath

-When you want to leave the communal bathing area or a smaller tub, go out of bath tub and wash your body again.
+When you want to leave the communal bathing area or a smaller tub, go out of the bathtub and wash your body again.
 If you have not already washed hair with soap, please do, but always wash your body again.
 Please wash off all the soap on your body too.

 And then, go into the bathing area or tub one more time.
-After a quick soak get out of bath tub, cleanse yourself with a shower of hot water.
-This part of the ritual of the Japanese bath.
+After a quick soak, get out of the bathtub, cleanse yourself with a shower of hot water—this part of the ritual of the Japanese bath.

-Do not pull out the drain plug of the bath tub.
-Just leave bath room and go back to your room.
+Do not pull out the drain plug of the bathtub.
+Just leave the bathroom and go back to your room.